 I did not face the situation with debris stuck in the air holes (Cloud Pods) of the sole, but it seems very likely to happen on certain terrains.
 These are the rocks you may get to fight with:

 Upper is made out of engineered mesh with an advance membrane that is a key to the waterproofness of the shoe.
-Waterproofness got tested in the worst ways.
-Runs during heavy rain, puddles of mud, snow, salt covered pavement, and partially melted snow mush proved shoes to be waterproof.
-At current weather breathability is good, but Summer will show is it as good in hot weather.
+Waterproofness got tested in the worst ways - runs during heavy rain, puddles of mud, snow, salt covered pavement, and partially melted snow mush.
+With the current weather, breathability is good, but summer will reveal whether it can be good in hot weather.

-I appreciate small details like brand icon metal ring on the hole of the shoelaces, little CloudTec icon on the sole and some others, but then there is a basic thing like laces that make a shadow on all nice small things.
+I appreciate small details like brand icon metal ring on the hole of the shoelaces, little CloudTec icon on the sole and some others, but then there are basic things like laces that make a shadow on all nice small things.

-Laces are short if you use the entire row of the lace holes, I skip the last one to make laces long enough to make a proper knot.
+Laces are short if you use the entire row of the lace holes.
+I skip the last one to make laces long enough in order to make a proper knot.
 The other downside is that laces are so slick that they do untie from time to time.
 I would prefer lock laces as an alternative solution.

 This is something I really like about these shoes.
 The heel counter is the perfection of an internal padding and external firm protection.

-Heel irritation and blisters is often a problem, in this case, it is well balanced and well executed.
+Heel irritation and blisters are often a problem.
+In this case, however, it is well balanced and well executed.
 The same applies to the toe box.
 It is hard and protecting, but padded and soft from the inside.

-Shoes are quite bouncy and stable at the same time.
+These are quite bouncy and stable at the same time.
 On the other hand, trail shoes are meant for trails full of rocks, branches and other stuff that can get stuck in the holes.
-As for explosive take-off, based on available materials, it looks that this gives more and functions better for road shoes than for trail shoes.

 After approximately a month, soles do not look any different apart from having some dirt on them.
 Also upper kept its look, which is very impressive considering that we have a large amount of salt on the roads and paths during winter.